static-frame/static-frame/doc/source/articles/upgrade.rst

                '2262-04-06', '2262-04-07', '2262-04-08', '2262-04-09',
                '2262-04-10', '2262-04-11'],
               dtype='datetime64[ns]', length=103100, freq='D')
 >>> pd.date_range('1980', '2262-04-12')
 Traceback (most recent call last): pandas._libs.tslibs.np_datetime.OutOfBoundsDatetime: Out of bounds nanosecond timestamp: 2262-04-12 00:00:00

-As indices are often used for date-time values much less granular than nanoseconds (such as dates, months, or years), StaticFrame offers the full range of NumPy typed ``datetime64`` indices.
+As indices are often used for date-time values far less granular than nanoseconds (such as dates, months, or years), StaticFrame offers the full range of NumPy typed ``datetime64`` indices.
 This permits exact date-time specification, and avoids the limits of nanosecond-based units.

 While not possible with Pandas, creating an index of years or dates extending to the year 3000 is not a problem with StaticFrame.